-Serving the Pacific Northwest for over 35 years, Lifelong believes that everyone should have a fair and equal opportunity to reach their full health potential.
-We seek to achieve that vision by helping people remove barriers to health arising from socio economic background, stigma, discrimination, navigation of complicated systems, language, or cultural differences.
-The individuals we reach are those who are the hardest to connect with and serve - homeless, chronically ill, marginalized, and poverty-stricken.
-The barriers they face can seem insurmountable and stop them from taking steps to improve their health conditions, sometimes putting them at risk for further health decline.
+Serving the Pacific Northwest for nearly 40 years, Lifelong believes that everyone should have a fair and equitable opportunity to reach their full health potential.
+Lifelong seeks to achieve that vision by helping people remove barriers to health arising from socio-economic background, stigma, discrimination, navigation of complicated systems, language, or cultural differences.
+The individuals Lifelong reaches are those who are the hardest to connect with and serve - homeless, chronically ill, marginalized, and low-income.
+The barriers Lifelong's clients face are often insurmountable and prevent them from taking steps to improve their health conditions, sometimes putting them at risk for further poor health outcomes.

-Lifelong has a unique model of care that aims to remove the hierarchy that people are often placed in when seeking supportive services.
-We are a client centered and directed organization and continue to adapt our services based on community priorities.
-Our staff work collaboratively with individuals to identify their health goals and barriers to achieving them together.
-This allows us to build trusting relationships with members of the community who have been alienated by structural inequities: economic status, race, age, sexual orientation, or gender identity.
-It incentivizes people to commit to their health goals and remain in treatment and engrains in their experience that they deserve to be healthy and thrive like everyone else.
+Lifelong has a unique model of care that aims to mitigate the obstacles people struggle with when seeking supportive services.
+The staff work collaboratively with individuals to identify their health goals and barriers to achieving them.
+This allows Lifelong to build trusting relationships with members of the community who have been alienated by structural inequities and incentivizes people to commit to their health.

-Our food and nutrition program, Chicken Soup Brigade, which is also our largest program, provides medically vulnerable people with meals and groceries that are tailored to meet their individual health goals and medical needs.
-Our Registered Dietitians work with other healthcare professionals to ensure our meals and groceries support our clients' health in tandem with their medications.
-In addition to our food and nutrition services, Lifelong also provides medical case management, medication adherence counseling, a range of housing services including rent subsidies, employment support services, aging and disability services, and health insurance advocacy.
+Lifelong serves a diverse population across Washington State with a focus on those living in western Washington.
+In 2022, nearly 9,000 clients were served across Lifelong's programs (Aging and Disability Services, Care & Prevention, Food & Nutrition, Healthcare Access, Housing).
+Lifelong's largest program, Food & Nutrition, provides medically vulnerable people with meals and groceries that are tailored to meet their individual health goals and medical needs.
+Registered dietitians work with other healthcare professionals to ensure meals and groceries support their clients' health in tandem with their medications.
+In addition to food and nutrition services, Lifelong also provides medical case management, medication adherence counseling, a range of housing services including rent subsidies, aging and disability services, and health insurance advocacy.

-We serve a diverse population across Washington State with a focus on those living in Western Washington.
-Currently, 87% of our 7,000 clients are over the age of 45 and all are living with at least one life-challenging condition.
-Our clients include many immigrants, people of color, and LGBTQ individuals who collectively speak over 30 different languages including Arabic, Spanish, Mandarin, Turkish, Amharic, Oromo, Somali, Vietnamese, French, Mondi, Tigrigna, Punjabi, Urdu, and Hindi.
+Currently, 87% of Lifelong's 7,000 clients are over the age of 45 and all are living with at least one life-challenging condition.
+Lifelong's clients include many immigrants, people of color, and LGBTQ+ individuals, who collectively speak over 30 different languages including Arabic, Spanish, Mandarin, Turkish, Amharic, Oromo, Somali, Vietnamese, French, Mondi, Tigrigna, Punjabi, Urdu, and Hindi.